jaehyeok/MJ/Analysis/13TeV/README.md

     Make1DPlots.C : makes 1D plots from the histrogram file genereated by MakeHists.C
     Make2DPlots.C : makes 2D plots from the histrogram file genereated by MakeHists.C
     MakeTables.C : makes table of yields from the histrogram file genereated by MakeHists.C.
 It can print out in two formats, plain text or Latex.
+    MakeCards.C : makes cards for combine tool.
+It generates cards for electron, muon and inclusive channel. [* Right now, it is in a very preliminary form, but once we have real systematics, then more realistic cards will be made.]

 #### How to run the code